streamlit/docs/content/deploy/community-cloud/deploy-your-app/deploy.md

 ---
-title: Deploy your app
+title: Deploy your app on Community Cloud
 slug: /deploy/streamlit-community-cloud/deploy-your-app/deploy
 ---

-# Deploy your app
+# Deploy your app on Community Cloud

-After you've [organized your files](/deploy/streamlit-community-cloud/deploy-your-app/file-organization) and [added your dependencies](/deploy/streamlit-community-cloud/deploy-your-app/app-dependencies) as described on the previous pages, your ready to deploy your app to Community Cloud!
+After you've [organized your files](/deploy/streamlit-community-cloud/deploy-your-app/file-organization) and [added your dependencies](/deploy/streamlit-community-cloud/deploy-your-app/app-dependencies) as described on the previous pages, you're ready to deploy your app to Community Cloud!

 ## Select your repository and entrypoint file